rajesh9943/rajesh9943/README.md

 Data analyst (The best storyteller 😉),
 ------------

 A studious Data Science enthusiast with a passion for leveraging data-driven insights to solve complex problems.
-With a solid foundation in mathematics, statistics, and programming, she is dedicated to continuous learning and staying abreast of the latest advancements in the field.
+With a solid foundation in mathematics, statistics, and programming, I dedicated to continuous learning and staying abreast of the latest advancements in the field.

 * 🌍  I'm based in Chennai, Tamil Nadu, India
 * ✉️  You can contact me at [rajeshalagupandiyan@gmail.com](mailto:rajeshalagupandiyan@gmail.com)